 What Types Of Condo Loan Programs Are Available?

-The type of condo that you wish to obtain and the intended uses that you have for the property will help you determine the type of residential financing that you need.
-Once you’ve narrowed the choice down, there are several different types of loans that can help you with your purchase.
+The type of condo that you wish to buy and the intended uses that you have for the property will help you determine the type of residential financing that you need.
+Once you’ve narrowed your choices down, there are several different types of loans that can help you with your purchase:

 - Conventional loan: A traditional fixed-rate or adjustable-rate mortgage (ARM) with assigned monthly payments and term periods.
 To qualify, you’ll need to establish a certain minimum credit score and debt-to-income ratio and provide a down payment and select personal details.

 - FHA loan: Short for Federal Housing Authority (FHA) loans, refers to a type of federally backed loan product with less stringent credit requirements and lower down payments attached.
 Be advised, though: FHA condo rules are stricter than the rules that this government agency applies to single-family homes.

 - VA loan: Veterans Administration (VA) loans are reserved for members of the military, veterans and eligible surviving spouses.
 Individuals who qualify for these financial products will find their applications backed by the federal government, allowing them to obtain more favorable terms from lenders.

 - USDA loan: A U.S. Department of Agriculture (USDA) loan is offered to property owners in select rural areas.
 These loans are typically designed for low-income Americans with poor credit and may come with low-interest mortgages and zero down payments attached.
 Rocket Mortgage® does not offer USDA loans at this time.

 The Pros And Cons Of Buying A Condo

 Purchasing a condominium using a condo loan is often a good bet for families just starting out or individuals who want to avoid too much home maintenance.
 Here’s a look at some pros and cons.